 Do these families have the capacity to care for the children?
 Will the kids be safe?
 How do we know they won’t go into abusive/poor conditions?
 What if families do not want their kids back?

-According to several experts in reunification, the most critical component to successful reunification is strong social work follow-up.
+Experts in reunification emphasize that the critical component to successful reunification is strong social work follow-up.
 Social workers will be assessing and preparing both children and families for this process and then completing regular weekly visitations that can be tapered up per the needs of the child and family.
 With social work assessment, we will be able to identify the primary reasons a child was placed in our care and be able to address those through employment opportunities, housing and medical assistance, disability services, parental training and support groups, legal advice, and continued education and vocational training (at Imagine Missions School and Professional School as able).
 Haitian social workers are mandatory reporters and will be able to intervene if they note a child is in an unsafe situation.

 Can we still visit the kids?
 Can mission trips continue with these changes?

-The scheduling of all trips to Imagine Missions is paused until the spring of 2020 as we need to give our children the time and space to go through changes and get settled into new situations.
-However, we don’t believe this is goodbye!
-The relationships you built with the children can still be fostered going forward.
-However, as we move towards honoring, respecting, and partnering with entire families, your relationships might extend to include that child’s whole family.
+The scheduling of all trips to Imagine Missions is paused to give our children the time and space to go through changes and get settled into new situations.
+However, this is NOT goodbye!
+The relationships you built with the children will still be fostered going forward.
+As we move towards honoring, respecting, and partnering with entire families, your relationships might extend to include that child’s whole family.
 While trips to Imagine Missions have yet to be determined, we are excited by the future possibilities.

 What will you do about the building investment?

 Imagine Missions’ grounds will be utilized by our school!
-We have 480 children attending our K-13 school this year.
-We hope to eventually include school lunch to aid in food security for our students, again keeping at-risk families together.
+We have over 400 children attending our K-13 school, and as of 2020 have started a school lunch program to aid in food security for our students, keeping at-risk families together.
 Our students’ many family members in our community may attend Professional School, and enriching training on our grounds so they themselves and their families can flourish.

-If kids are in families, what will the program do?
+If kids are in families, what is Imagine Missions main purpose?